Airbnb (ABNB)

 For online travel businesses like Airbnb, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer support, payment processing, fulfillment fees (paid to the airlines, hotels, or car rental companies), and data center expenses to keep the app or website online.

-This quarter, Airbnb’s gross profit margin was 77.7%, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+In Q3, Airbnb produced a 86.6% gross profit margin, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 8. User Acquisition Efficiency